Three Disciplines. One Standard.

 We know why a Greenspring Valley stone farmhouse used lime mortar — and what happens when someone repoints it with Portland cement.
 The moisture gets trapped.
 The stone spalls.
 The wall that lasted 150 years starts failing within a decade.
 We understand why original windows, properly restored, outperform most replacements in both longevity and thermal performance when storm windows are added.

-We know Rumford fireplace geometry, the vapor permeability of lime plaster, the proportional rules that governed chair rail height, and why a cornice isn’t decoration — it’s a water management system.
+We know Rumford fireplace geometry, the vapor permeability of lime plaster, and why a cornice isn’t decoration — it’s a water management system.

 We navigate historic review boards, preservation commissions, and tax credit programs at every level — local, county, and state — because we’ve studied the standards they’re enforcing.
 That means CHAP in Baltimore City, the Landmarks Preservation Commission in Baltimore County, Maryland Historical Trust at the state level, and neighborhood committees like the District Advisory Committee in Dickeysville and Homeland’s architecture review committee.